1717-01-24

 Present the problem.

-We (as designers & developers) tend to invest a lot of time on the solution, whereas we do not spend too much time on the problem.
+We (as designers and developers) tend to spend a lot of time on the solution, whereas we do not spend too much time on the problem.

 Appreciate feedback.

-No matter how “wrong” feedback might feel.
-You need to appreciate every single design feedback given to you.
-With a genuine smile.
-Never feel embarrassed, but appreciate the new viewpoint someone shared with you.
+No matter how “wrong” feedback might feel, you need to appreciate every single piece of design feedback given to you with a genuine smile.
+Never feel embarrassed; instead, appreciate the new viewpoint someone shared with you.

 Wrapping it up.

 Design feedback is a touchy matter.
-Asynchronous design feedback gives you several benefits which could (and should) be utilized by you and your organization.
-It gives you time to think, allows you to better control the environment of design feedback.
-However, it’s definitely not an easy win as it requires good design preparation and specification.
+Asynchronous design feedback offers several benefits that could (and should) be utilized by you and your organization.
+It gives you time to think and allows you to better control the environment of design feedback.
+However, it’s definitely not an easy win, as it requires good design preparation and specification.

-For further information on how to be better at design feedback, I’d recommend to check out this article on how to collect customer feedback.
+For further information on how to be better at design feedback, I’d recommend checking out this article on how to collect customer feedback.

 Over to you.
 How do you collect design feedback?